Updated: Nov 24, 2021

-You, the person I most wanted to be impressed, didn't hype my photography, left my writing under-appreciated, my fits were just “nice” unless I looked like I let the internet dress me.
+You, the person I most wanted to impress, didn't hype my photography, left my writing under-appreciated, my fits were just “nice” unless I looked like I let the internet dress me.
 You said you didn't want to inflate my ego even more when you knew every insecurity behind it.
 You were terrified I would think I was too good for you and you took your insecurities out on me.
-I see you, Sarah.
-I don’t blame you--you were probably right.
+You have poor tastes and what you taught me was that I do too.

 It’s the little things that hurt the most to look back on.
 Sarah never played with my hair until I fell asleep in her arms.
 I even asked and the most I would get is a half hearted couple minutes.
 She never woke up early to make me a little breakfast.
 However many times I asked, it was too much to want a back rub after giving her countless full body massages.
 I went out of my way to make our weekends together special whilst all she had to do to impress me was show up.

 I fell in love with you because as much as I despise being told everything will be alright, I believed it when it came from you.
 I fell in love with you because you’re kind, caring, considerate, comforting, courageous, compassionate, capable of so much